Liedo/Liedo.github.io/index.md

 ---

-The source for this material is [on github](https://github.com/Liedo/Liedo.github.io).
+The source for this material is [on github](https://github.com/Liedo/Liedo.github.io), so you can actually clone it and use it as the basis for your own project.